How to install Docker on Ubuntu?

 In the Serverspace you can create a server with already installed app "Docker".

-Deploying applications in containers ensures that they can be deployed across different computing environments with utmost consistency.
-Consistency in the application deployment eliminates worry over which platforms the application will be run in and gives developers more time to focus on writing code.
+Deploying applications in containers ensures they can be deployed in different computing environments consistently.
+Consistent application deployment eliminates worries about which platforms the app will run on and gives developers more time to focus on coding.

 Prerequisites